mice777/ProfiMail-Symbian/README.md

 ![ProfiMail app on Symbian phone small screen](https://www.lonelycatgames.com/wp-content/uploads/profimail/symbian-accounts.jpg)

+What is ProfiMail?
+It was once very popular email client for then popular mobile phones with Symbian OS.
+It was developed since 2004, and was since then #1 email client for Symbian, until Nokia and Symbian died in around 2013.

 Developed and (c) Lonely Cat Games

 Released to public domain in July 2016